RocketDerp/April14_2025/Important/Autism_RFKjr_genetics.md

 https://old.reddit.com/r/MurderedByWords/comments/1past5h/false_equivalence_at_its_finest/

 Why is JD Vance calling out a autism girl in Europe?
 Why is RFK Jr saying Tylonol causes autism?
 Are they trying to muddle the Nazi ties to autism?

+If anything Greta practices "antics politics" like Kremlin and White House does.
+Competition from a young woman treating the antics techniques?